Overview

 CIAMS alumni follow a range of career paths.
 Approximately half of the students in our MA program (49 per cent) go on to pursue a PhD in Anthropology, Classics, or Near Eastern Studies.
 A number of our alumni (23 percent) choose to work in the heritage sector, from cultural and national resource management, to laboratories and libraries.
 For others still, CIAMS is a stepping stone to careers in education, information technology, or other fields (23 percent).
 Some of our students (6 percent) choose to pursue additional master’s degrees in such diverse fields as Conservation, Roman History, and Education.

+The CIAMS MA is quite beneficial for subsequent PhD work.
 We have a very high success rate of PhD placement.
 From 2007-2018, 85 percent of all students who applied to at least one PhD program were admitted.
 A full 100 percent of all students who applied to multiple PhD programs were admitted.
-Our students have gone on to pursue a PhD at such institutions as Brown University, Cornell University, Johns Hopkins University, McGill University, University of Oregon, Southern Methodist University, SUNY Buffalo, University of Kentucky, University of Michigan, University of Wisconsin-Madison, and Yale University.
+Our students have gone on to pursue PhDs at such institutions as Brown University, University at Buffalo, Cornell University, Johns Hopkins University, McGill University, University of Oregon, Southern Methodist University, University of Kentucky, University of Michigan, University of Wisconsin-Madison, and Yale University.
 CIAMS provides students with the training, guidance, and support necessary to be competitive for PhD admissions.